 The Finance/Investment Committee of ACGT's Board of Directors approves and monitors all investments.
 All investments are reported at fair value in the statements of financial position.
 Fair values of individual securities are determined by quoted market prices, where available, or by independent pricing services.
-Unrealized gains and losses on investments are included in the statements of activities.
+Unrealized gains and losses on investments are included in the statements of activities and changes in net assets.
 Gains and losses on sales of investments are determined based on specific identification.